 How much should I budget/wk? – If you were to shop solely from the Eigg shop and also a few nights out in the pub, previous volunteers have suggested to budget approx. £60 – £80/wk but obviously you could manage on a lot less if you bring some of your own foods and weren’t so keen on pub nights!

 Is there a pub? – Galmisdale Bay Café doubles up as a t-room and the islands bar.
-Music sessions can be found every Friday night throughout the summer months.
 For more info on opening hours and evening meals look at http://www.galmisdale-bay.com

-Is there a doctor on the island? – We have a limited medical service on the island by visiting doctors based in Skye with appointments held every Tuesday and alternate Thursday.
+Is there a doctor on the island? – We have a limited medical service on the island by visiting doctors based in Skye with appointments held every Wednesday only.
 999 is phoned in an emergency and depending on urgency patients are airlifted or taken by the lifeboat.
 NHS 24 is available outwith office hours.
 It is imperative you inform us of any medical conditions and if you require medications it is essential that you take enough for your time on Eigg as it can be a few days by the time any medication can be sent from Mallaig.

 How good is the mobile reception? – Please note there is NO mobile reception at the volunteer house and it is recommended that you tell friends and family before your arrival that this is the case to avoid worry, search parties or missing persons files being lodged!!
 However a mobile reception can be found from the school in the middle of the island and on towards the pier (south) side of the island.
 Previous volunteers have found it useful to put credit on their Skype account to allow calls to landlines.